the practical kitchen

 whisking the pizza sauce together in a bowl.

 Whisk well until completely combined.
-Taste and adjust as needed — more salt, more herbs, more garlic, etc.!
+Taste and adjust as needed.

 Turning the garlic into a paste is super important for maximizing that strong garlic flavor.
 According to America's Test Kitchen, grating the garlic into a paste on a zester "breaks down as many cells as possible, creating sharply-flavored, pungent garlic."

-Slicing or rough chopping garlic doesn't quite break the garlic down the same way zesting does.
+Slicing or rough chopping garlic (or using jarred garlic) doesn't quite break the garlic down the same way zesting does.

 a bowl of simple pizza sauce with a spoon in it.